Mac-Rsh/mr-library/README_EN.md

 4. In the project, introduce `#include` include/mr_lib.h `and add` mr_auto_init() `to` main `function; ` Automatically initialize the function and start using it.

+Note: More commands can be entered: `python build.py -h` to view.

  ----------